Fr8org/Fr8Core/Docs/ForDevelopers/Objects/Activities/Controls.md

 As a result, the JSON docs here are a useful reference, but you'll want to look at your SDK and at examples of existing Activity code to see the best practices for your particular platform.

-This document outlines the available controls. it is important to note that all controls extend the [ControlDefinitionDTO](../DataTransfer/ControlDefinitinDTO.md) and have access to the properties defined by the parent class, including events.
+Note that all controls extend the [ControlDefinitionDTO](../DataTransfer/ControlDefinitinDTO.md) base set.

 ##Controls
 *[BuildMessageAppender](Controls/BuildMessageAppender.md)*